model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 }
 ```

- You can see in the gif above, that the source is now annotated with two options that hover over the unit test generated called  `Run Test (Kani) | Debug Test (Kani)` which allow you to run and debug the test just like any other rust unit test.
+ You can see in the gif above that the source is now annotated with two options on top of the generated unit test called  `Run Test (Kani) | Debug Test (Kani)` which allow you to run and debug the test just like any other Rust unit test.

 #### Run Kani-generated test

 Running the unit test using the Run Test (Kani) button, shows us what we’re expecting–that the current unit test is failing.
-This is because the unit test is using the counter-examples to invoke the function `stretched_rectangle_can_hold_original`.
+This is because the unit test is using the counter-example to invoke the function `stretched_rectangle_can_hold_original`.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/run-concrete-playback-test.png" alt="run-concrete-playback-test" />